 Asked around for the theater that was playing the movie.
 And figured out it was a bit on the Bhutanese side in the town.
 So asked the driver to take me there.
 The person at the ticket window wondered why am I taking a ticket for a show that was almost approaching interval.
 I did not explain, just smiled and entered the hall.
 It was as basic a hall as possible, with wooden benches in front and some basic seating at the back.
 As I entered the hall, I could see most eyes looking at me till I settled down in a seat.
 And within 5 minutes it said ‘Interval’.
 I was happy I was sitting in a shaded area, have three hours worth of movie to watch.
 Yes, I had already decided to watch the next show as well to see the first half that I missed.

 After finishing the movie when I came out, I was hungry.
 So looked around for food, found it, had it.
 By then the sun started coming down and people started coming out on the streets.
 Sat down and chatted with a few people and obviously asked them how is their life impacted by these bandhs.
 As expected they had accepted it as a way of life.
 They do not plan their lives so tightly that a day or two of delay messes up everything for them.
-They would prefer not to have these delays, but do they complain against them – No.
+They would prefer not to have these delays but do they complain about them – No.

 India-Bhutan Border opened at 6 in the evening and we started driving towards Siliguri and we had a national park to cross in between.
 Driver’s stories of wild animals did not really help my anxiety.
 But like they say ’all is well that ends well’.
 I reached Siliguri in the middle of the night safely in my hotel.

-This episode made me think, should I be planning schedules in my life so tightly that any one thing falling out of place can lead to chaos.
+This episode made me think, should I be planning schedules in my life so tightly that anyone thing falling out of place can lead to chaos.
 I did quit formal employment about 6 months after this incident.
 Though I think I still continue to plan and pack my days too tightly.
 On a lighter note, my driver was happy that I went and saw the movie instead of cribbing the whole day about Bandh.

 Recommend you read following Bhutan Travel and more.